Gum Ulcer: Every Potential Cause Explained

 3. Multiple Gum Ulcers due to Viral Infection

-Did you know that some viruses and bacteria can make their presence felt in your mouth?
-This is particularly true for certain viral infections like Herpes and HIV.
+Did you know that some viruses and bacteria can primarily show symptoms in your mouth?
+This is especially true for certain viral infections like herpes and HIV.

-When it comes to these infections, ulcers often show up in larger numbers and come with additional symptoms such as Fever, Fatigue, and Swollen Lymph Nodes in the neck and under the lower jaw.
+Ulcers caused by viral infections often appear in larger numbers and may come with additional symptoms such as fever, fatigue, and swollen lymph nodes in the neck and under the jaw.

-These infections can target any part of your mouth, including your gums.
+These infections can affect any part of your mouth, including your gums.

 In patients with HIV, mouth ulcers tend to be more severe.
 They're deeper, more painful, and can grow to several centimeters.
 What's more, their healing process is slower, and they might leave behind scars.